Causal representation of multi-loop Feynman integrands within the loop-tree duality: Topologies with higher powers in the propagators

 Therefore, the results obtained in Sec.~\ref{sec:analytic} can be used for the purpose of the present discussion.
 Furthermore, we stress that the expressions obtained in the present paper are valid in any dimension, since only the energy components of the loop momenta have been integrated.
 Hence, we can yet numerically evaluate these integrals in any integer dimensions.
 Since the LTD representation of the N$^{k-1}$MLT configurations that we have considered are manifestly free of non-causal propagators, the corresponding loop integrals with raised propagators will also be causal.
 In the following we will consider integrals that are ultraviolet and infrared finite in order to check the better numerical performance of the causal LTD representation.

 Therefore, if we were to evaluate finite integrals, for instance in integer space-time dimensions, it is sufficient to consider the causal LTD representation with linear propagators and perform the derivatives in the on-shell energies $q_{i,0}^{\left(+\right)}$.
-For example, the MLT configuration,
+For example, the MLT configuration, with the insertion of an external momentum,

-In order to elucidate the operation of raising powers, we consider the simplest case ${\cal A}_{\text{MLT}}^{\left(L\right)}\left(1^{2},2,\hdots,L+1\right)$ with one single squared propagator.
+In order to elucidate the operation of raising powers, we consider the simplest case ${\cal A}_{\text{MLT}}^{\left(L\right)}\left(1^{2},2,\hdots,(L+1)_{-p_1}\right)$ with one single squared propagator.
 Since the denominators depend linearly on $q_{i,0}^{\left(+\right)}$, we utilise the chain rule as follows,

 This amounts to,

 In the following, we present the numerical evaluation of several MLT, NMLT and N$^{2}$MLT configurations.
 We remark that, within LTD, the inclusion of internal masses do not stem any issue.
 In more details, one needs to perform $(d-1)$ integrations for each loop.
 The number of integrations turn out to be lower than approaches based on Feynman parametrisation.